duraki/notes/content/posts/wfm/works_for_me.md

     description:
       - "I'm not a fan of default macOS Terminal app therefore I switch to iTerm on each macOS instance.
-I'm using my custom color scheme, as well as custom `zsh` prompt, with my very own startup ascii graphics."
+I'm using my custom color scheme, as well as custom `zsh` prompt, with my very own startup `ascii/tty` graphics."
     image: "https://i.imgur.com/FPPQYfH.png"
     imageAlt: "iTerm Screenshot"
   - name: "tmux"
     description:
       - "This is literally the best tool ever.
 It allows you to create terminal sessions, windows, panes all within single tty.
-I can easily switch between each and also detach from sessions which may contain long running tasks."
+I can easily switch between each and also detach from specific sessions which may contain long running tasks."

   - name: "Nova"